Pokemon Card Scanner Apps Compared For TCG Collectors Today

 That makes Dex a natural fit for set builders.
 If the collector's goal is to know what is owned, what is missing, which variants are present, and how a binder or set is progressing, Dex is closer to that job than a broad marketplace scanner.

-The caveat is route fit.
+Route fit matters.
 A set-completion app can be excellent for organizing a collection without being the final selling tool.
 If the next action is listing cards, checking seller rules, or comparing marketplace fees and buyer expectations, the collector still needs marketplace-specific research.

 Use Dex when the collection goal is Pokemon organization, set tracking, and binder clarity.
 It is strongest when the card's role inside the collection matters as much as the number attached to it.